-Students with a B.A. or B.S in chemistry can enter directly into industrial jobs as a laboratory chemist, or technician.
+Students with a B.A. or B.S in chemistry and biochemistry can enter directly into industrial jobs as a laboratory chemist, or technician.
 Students are also prepared to further their education in M.S. or Ph.D. programs.
 Many students use the chemistry degree to prepare themselves for further education in health related careers.
 The overlap between the chemistry degree and the pre-vet, pre-med or other pre-health science careers, allow students to be well prepared for professional health care careers.

 Students interested in management at industrial plants may desire to major in chemistry and a business degree.